 From November 2015 to April 2016 there were many meetings, discussions and debates over what specific words resonated with our staff and students, as well as what had stood out in the research.
-The list was narrowed down to three top contenders for our organization’s new name.
+Based on feedback, we narrowed down the list to three top contenders for our organization’s new name.

 - To start something or the starting of something

 - To innovate, to take inspiration, to start reaching your potential

 - A spark that triggers a bigger reaction

 - Lighting a fire and motivating people to do something

 In June of 2016, we conducted a final online student focus group.
 This was done after the name IGNITE was identified as the most popular and most fitting name for our identity.
 The final survey tested the word IGNITE with a variety of different logo designs.
 A representative sample was selected for the survey: a proportional selection of gender identities, campuses, and programs were contacted.
 Through this research, our current logo design was chosen.

 We are not here to define what the logo represents.
 In our research, many students saw the design as a firefly, butterfly, staple pattern, or just an abstract shape.
 Associations were positive, as some felt the logo represented idea creation while others thought it stood for freedom.
 We don’t want to dictate its meaning to all students but are happy to hear what it means to you!

 Have your services or events changed?